-Diet for Canine Kidney Disease
+Diet for Dogs with Kidney Disease

 For a dog with kidney disease, the right diet is as critical as drugs for keeping a dog in good shape as long as possible.
 A lot of owners balk, however.
 We give you the facts to help you make the right decisions.

 “Many pet owners are resistant to feed the diets prescribed” to help manage a dog’s kidney disease, says Cailin Heinze, VMD, a board-certified veterinary nutritionist at Tufts.
 “They fear their pet won’t eat or won’t like the food, or they prefer to feed food from different manufacturers,” Dr. Heinze points out.
 “They may also feel put off by the expense.
 For the average owner, a therapeutic diet formulated to help manage a dog’s kidney disease is going to be more expensive.”

 But what an owner may not realize, Dr. Heinze says, is that kidney disease is not a condition “where a therapeutic diet might help.
 It’s a disease for which we have data that diet is a critical part of treatment,” and these special diets must be prescribed by a veterinarian rather than bought over the counter.

 How much will the dog benefit?
 One landmark study demonstrated that dogs with kidney disease fed a prescribed, therapeutic diet lived, on average, twice as long as their sick counterparts fed food similar to the kinds you could buy over the counter.
 Dogs that eat kidney diets also appear to feel less sick, with a better quality of life in the bargain.